![]() |

 Besides feed, speed and cooling, the milling tool itself also determines its own useful life to a large extent; the more cutting edges a milling tool has, the more edges engage during one revolution, the more material is removed in one revolution and the less stress is placed on each cutting edge.
 This extends the service life of the milling tool.

-- Hygienic heat exchangers
+- Hygienic climate control

 - New Busbar System Ri4Power 185mm for safe & quick switchgear